sharma0611/jpm/README.md

 You can now find all final PDF packages in `./packages`.
 Along the way, cover letters in docx format are stored in `./docs` and pdf version of the same are stored in `./pdfs`.

-To reset the repo of all the files just created (this will not touch your `./config`), run the following from the jpm folder:
+To reset the repo of all the files just created in the above three directories mentioned, run the following from the jpm folder:
 ```bash
 $ python reset.py
 ```

+This action will not touch `jpm/config`.